lfnetworking/governance-automation/README.md

 * **Project List:** [`./.lfn/projects.yaml`](./.lfn/projects.yaml) - A simple list of LFN GitHub organization names whose repositories should be included in the analysis.
 * **Classification Logic:** [`./classify-config/`](./classify-config/) - Contains the custom JavaScript GitHub Action (`index.js`) that fetches repository metrics via the GitHub API and applies the classification rules.
 * **Classification Rules:** [`./.github/workflows/classify-config.yml`](./.github/workflows/classify-config.yml) - Defines the specific metrics and thresholds used to determine the lifecycle phase for each repository.
 This file is intended to be updated based on LFN TAC decisions.
-* **(Future) Issue Templates:** [`./.github/workflows/issues-config.yml`](./.github/workflows/issues-config.yml) - Defines templates for potentially creating phase-specific guidance issues directly in project repositories (functionality not yet fully enabled).
+* **Guidance Issue Templates:** [`./.github/workflows/issues-config.yml`](./.github/workflows/issues-config.yml) - **(Future Use)** Defines customizable templates (title, body, labels, assignees) for the *optional* phase-specific guidance issues that can be automatically created in each project's repository.
+This allows tailoring the automated feedback provided to projects based on their classified phase.

 ## Configuration & Requirements

 * **Organizations:** To add or remove an LFN project (organization) from the scan, update the list in [`./.lfn/projects.yaml`](./.lfn/projects.yaml).
 * **Lifecycle Rules:** To adjust the metrics or thresholds for lifecycle phases, modify [`./.github/workflows/classify-config.yml`](./.github/workflows/classify-config.yml).
 Changes should reflect decisions made by the LFN TAC.
+* **Guidance Issues:** To customize the content of the optional, phase-specific issues created in project repositories (when this feature is enabled), modify [`./.github/workflows/issues-config.yml`](./.github/workflows/issues-config.yml).
 * **Authentication:** The workflow requires a GitHub Personal Access Token (PAT) stored as a repository secret named `LFN_ADMIN_TOKEN`.
 This token needs sufficient **scopes** to:
     * List public repositories across the configured organizations (`public_repo` or `repo` scope).
     * Read repository metadata (`public_repo` or `repo` scope).
     * Upload workflow artifacts (`actions:write` scope).
     * Create/update issues in *this* repository (`issues:write` scope).
+    * *(Future)* Create/update issues in the target project repositories (requires broader `issues:write` permissions, likely via the `repo` scope on the PAT, if the optional guidance issue feature is enabled).

 ## Contributing